froko/create-vite-ts/README.md

 - `npm run cypress`: Starts the application & runs Cypress.io in visual mode
 - `npm run cypress:ci`: Builds and serves the application & runs Cypress.io in headless mode

+### Only available with Playwright option:

+- `npm run playwright`: Runs your playwright e2e tests in different headless browsers
+- `npm run playwright:report`: Shows the Playwright HTML report of the last test run

 ### Only available with Storybook option: